Voice-over: Character device

-In Herman Melville's Moby Dick (1956), Ishmael (Richard Basehart) narrates the story, and he sometimes comments on the action in voice-over, as does Joe Gillis (William Holden) in Sunset Boulevard (1950) and Eric Erickson (William Holden) in The Counterfeit Traitor (1962); adult Pip (John Mills) in Great Expectations (1946) and Michael York in its 1974 television remake.
+In Moby Dick (1956), Ishmael (Richard Basehart) narrates the story, and he sometimes comments on the action in voice-over, as does Joe Gillis (William Holden) in Sunset Boulevard (1950) and Eric Erickson (William Holden) in The Counterfeit Traitor (1962); adult Pip (John Mills) in Great Expectations (1946) and Michael York in its 1974 television remake.

 Voice-over technique is likewise used to give voices and personalities to animated characters.
 Noteworthy and versatile voice actors include Mel Blanc, Daws Butler, Don Messick, Paul Frees, and June Foray.
 Charactering techniques in voice-overs are used to give personalities and voice to fictional characters.
-There has been some controversy with charactering techniques in voice-overs, particularly with white radio entertainers who would mimic black speech patterns.
-Radio made this racial mockery easier to get away with because it was a non-confrontational platform to freely express anything the broadcasters found fit.
-It also became the ideal medium for voice impersonations.
-Characterization has always been popular in culture and all forms of media.
+There has been some controversy with charactering techniques in voice-overs, particularly with white radio entertainers mimicking AAVE.

 In the late 1920s, radio started to stray away from reporting exclusively on musicals and sporting events; instead, radio began to create serial talk shows as well as shows with fictional story lines.
-The technique of characterization can be a creative outlet to expand on film and radio, but it must be done carefully.
+Radio became the ideal medium for voice impersonations.